St. Louis Catholic Church (North Star, Ohio): Recent history

 In 1977, the church and rectory were recorded by an architectural survey, the Ohio Historic Inventory; it assessed both buildings as being in good condition without any threats to their integrity.
 Two years later, the buildings were listed together on the National Register of Historic Places because of their architectural significance.
 Twenty-five other churches, including two others in northeastern Darke County, were listed on the National Register at the same time as part of a multiple property submission of properties in western Ohio related to the Missionaries of the Precious Blood.
 St. Louis's architecture is highly distinctive from and unique among the other churches of the area.
 In contrast to the French architecture of St. Louis Church, most of these churches feature tall Gothic Revival towers visible from a significant distance.
 The massive towers of the Gothic Revival churches are the namesakes for this region of western Ohio, which has been nicknamed the "Land of the Cross-Tipped Churches."

 Today, St. Louis Church is an active parish of the Archdiocese of Cincinnati.
-It is clustered with St. Remy parish in Russia and St. Nicholas parish in Osgood, and the entire cluster is part of the Sidney Deanery.
+It is part of the Northwest 5 family of parishes with St. Remy's in Russia, St. Denis in Versailles, Holy Family in Frenchtown, St. Mary's in Greenville and St. Nicholas in Osgood.